neo4j-drivers/neo4j-drivers.github.io/index.md

 Jolt is intended primarily for use over an HTTP connection and can be useful within network environments that have a requirement for the automatic inspection of traffic.

-- Version 1 corresponds to the first releases of the Jolt specification.
+- **Version 1**, corresponds to the first releases of the Jolt specification.

 [Jolt Specification](jolt/jolt-specification.md)